pingevt/iiif_media_source/README.md

 # IIIF Media source

-todo: write descritpion
+todo: write description
 implementing the Image API 3.0

-Crop (Not Crop API entity): Primarily used for redifining the source image.
+Crop (Not Crop API entity): Primarily used for redefining the source image.
-Focal Point: Used primarily for "Art Direction" when automaitlly sizing images so we don't loose focus
+Focal Point: Used primarily for "Art Direction" when automatically sizing images so we don't loose focus

 ## Table of contents